Sears Canada says it is seeking court protection

 - Seattle police transcript of fatal shooting of Charleena Lyles: 'I don't have a Taser' WATCH

-“The brand reinvention work Sears Canada has begun requires a long-term effort,” Sears Canada said.
-“But the continued liquidity pressures facing the company as well as legacy components of its business are preventing it from making further progress and from restructuring its legacy assets and businesses outside of a CCAA proceeding.”
+The struggling retailer has piled up losses over several years and seen its stock dive, losing more than 80 percent of its value in the last year, despite efforts to reinvent itself at a time.

-Sears Canada said if the Ontario Superior Court of Justice grants it creditor protection, it will try to complete its restructuring and aim to exit protection as soon as possible this year.
-Its announcement didn’t elaborate on what it expects to do to restructure its business.
+Headquartered in Toronto, Sears Canada had 94 department stores, 23 Sears Home stores and 10 outlets prior to the CCAA restructuring.

-Headquartered in Toronto, Sears Canada has 94 department stores, 23 Sears Home stores and 10 outlets.
+It said it hopes to exit court protection as soon as possible in 2017.